Mos Eisley

 Mos Eisley is a spaceport town in the fictional Star Wars universe.
 Located on the planet Tatooine, it first appeared in the 1977 film Star Wars, described by the character Obi-Wan Kenobi (played by Alec Guinness) as a "wretched hive of scum and villainy".

-A notable scene set in a seedy Mos Eisley cantina crowded with numerous alien races made a particular impact on audiences.
+A scene set in a seedy Mos Eisley cantina crowded with numerous alien races made a particular impact on audiences.
 Location filming for the spaceport took place from 1975 to 1976 in Tunisia, with interiors filmed at Elstree Studios near London.

 Depiction

 Film

 Dante's View, overlooking Death Valley, was used as the establishing shot for Mos Eisley in Star Wars (1977).